MnsA/perlin-desktop/README.md

 or with *animate.py*.

 ### TODO ###
-Make the noise tileable in all dimensions.
+Make gradient resolution in z separate from resolution in x and y.
 Add some sort of interface for setting variables.